presslabs/toplytics/src/README.txt

 = How to use the custom template? =
 You also have the possibility to create a custom template.
 Here it is how.

-In `toplytics/resorces/views/frontend/` there is a file named `widget.blade.php`, which is the default template.
-To create a custom template, copy the `widget.blade.php` file here, rename it to `custom.blade.php` and then customize it as you wish.
-The file is a typical blade PHP template file, but this does not restrict you from using plain PHP code in it if you are not familiar with the Laravel framework.
+In `toplytics/resorces/views/frontend/` there is a file named `widget.template.php`, which is the default template.
+To create a custom template, copy the `widget.template.php` file here, rename it to `custom.template.php` and then customize it as you wish.
+The file is a typical PHP template file.

 You can also use the old method of creating a custom template with Toplytics: add a template.php file in your active theme's root folder.

 The priority regarding template files is the following:

 * Toplytics will look for a template.php file in the root of the active theme folder - this is to ensure backwards compatibility, as this is how you could create a custom template before; you can still use this option too
-* Then it will look for the file `custom.blade.php` in `toplytics/resorces/views/frontend/` folder, and if it does not exist, it will display the default template, which is `widget.blade.php`
+* Then it will look for the file `custom.template.php` in `toplytics/resorces/views/frontend/` folder, and if it does not exist, it will display the default template, which is `widget.template.php`

 = How can I use the shortcode? =
 The shortcode has 3 parameters: period -> default=month (today/week/month), numberposts -> default=5 (min=1/max=250), showviews -> default=false (true/false)